open-telemetry/opentelemetry-cpp/DEPRECATED.md

 #### Motivation (C++11)

-Opentelemetry-cpp supports a "bring your own dependency" model.
+This repository, opentelemetry-cpp, supports a "bring your own dependency" model.

 In this model,
 the build scripts can be configured to: